 For those who like a slightly more advanced technique, I created an almost watercolor-like effect by outlining and blending the turquoise color inwards (pictured above).
 After outlining in colored pencil, I dipped a small paint brush in odorless mineral spirits and pulled the color where I wanted.
 I wanted to mute the color a bit so I layered additional colors in.

 Nearly everything on this wall was created or altered in some way to fit the theme.
-It also goes beautifully with my dresser from Wayfair.
+It also goes beautifully with my 4 drawer dresser.
 I am kind of blown away at how everything looks like it belongs now.
 No more awkward wall!

 What do you think?
 It is really amazing to see what simple coloring can do and I am thankful to my son for showing me that coloring isn’t just for kids!
 The possibilities are endless and it is awesome to create easy, beautiful art even if it is just for yourself.